 Witness Hoard stated that both Utilities benefit from the Merger fuel-related savings, and the Company's proposal to share pre-Merger fuel savings between the two Utilities is consistent with the treatment of post-Merger fuel savings.
 Consequently, the Public Staff does not oppose this entry as long as DEP reflects the full offsetting amount in its upcoming fuel proceeding.
-He explained that the test period for DEP in its upcoming fuel proceeding begins April 1, 2012, so some of the pre-Merger period pre-dates the DEP test period.
+He explained that the test period for DEP in its upcoming fuel proceeding begins April 1, 2012, so some of the pre-Merger period predates the DEP test period.
 To ensure that ratepayers receive the full benefit of the savings, witness Hoard believes the offsetting entry made in the DEP proceeding should include savings for the January through March 2012 period that occurs prior to the beginning of the fuel proceeding test period.
-No party has objected to witness Hoard's recommendation for this offsetting entry.